larsop/esri_union/README.md

 # Some limitations/features :
 * Handles only polygon
 * Input data must be valid
-* Tested with Postgres 9.3 and above.
-(We use some JSON feature)
+* Tested with Postgres 11 and above.
 * Testet with srid 4258 (degrees) and 25833 (meter)
 * Both layers must has the same projection.
 (To avoid to take a copy of the tables)
 * Both layers must contain rows